-Otani, Shiratsuka, and Shirota (2003) indicate two factors behind the renewed interest in the exchange rate pass-through.
-The first is Taylor's (2000) conjecture on the recent worldwide decline in the exchange rate pass-through.
+Otani, Shiratsuka, and Shirota (2003) indicate the two points below as the reasons behind the renewed interest in the exchange rate pass-through.
+The first point is Taylor's (2000) conjecture on the recent worldwide decline in the exchange rate pass-through.
 His conjecture suggests that it becomes increasingly difficult for firms to fully pass on exchange rate movements in their export prices in the context of the recent economic environment, characterized by intensified worldwide competitive pressure and low and stable inflation.
 In response, the policy implications of the declines in the exchange rate pass-through to domestic prices are widely discussed.
 Taylor's conjecture provides an important implication for future price developments.
-As long as low and stable inflation is maintained, the exchange rate pass-through remains low, and inflation, in turn, continues to stay at a very low and stable level.
-This implies that a virtuous circle exists between price developments and corporate pricing behavior.
-This circle, however, is vulnerable to accelerating inflation, if inflation increases in response to an external shock, and thus, the exchange rate pass-through also increases.
+As long as low and stable inflation is maintained, exchange rate pass-through remains low, and inflation, in turn, continues to stay at a very low and stable level.
+This implies that a virtuous circle exists between price development and corporate pricing behavior.
+This circle, however, is vulnerable to accelerating inflation, if inflation increases in response to an external shock, and thus exchange rate pass-through also increases.

-The second factor is the recent theoretical development of "new open-economy macroeconomics," starting from Obstfeld and Rogoff (1995).
-Since this line of research has micro foundations, exporters can decide to set their export prices in their currency (producers' currency pricing [PCP]) or in the consumers' currency (local currency pricing [LCP]) in the models.
-In the PCP model, the exchange rate pass-through on import prices is always perfect, and thus exchange rate fluctuations work to adjust the current account imbalance and business cycle.
-In the case of LCP, however, the exchange rate pass-through is limited, thus producing only a small expenditure switching effect between domestic and foreign goods.
-As such, these studies show that the difference in firms' price-setting behavior significantly influences the transmission of monetary policy by changing the degree of the exchange rate pass-through.
+The second point is the recent theoretical development of "new open-economy macroeconomics," starting from Obstfeld and Rogoff (1995).1 Since this line of researches has micro-foundations, exporters can decide to set their export prices in their currency (producers' currency pricing, PCP) or in consumers' currency (local currency pricing, LCP) in the models.
+In the PCP model the exchange rate pass-through on import prices is always perfect, and thus exchange rate fluctuations work for adjusting the current account imbalance and business cycle.2 In the case of LCP, however, the exchange rate pass-through is limited, thus producing only a small expenditure switching effect between domestic and foreign goods.3 As such, these studies show that the difference in firms' price setting behavior significantly influences the transmission of monetary policy by changing the degree of exchange rate pass-through.